code-with-amitk/Code-examples/System-Design/Scalable/Botnet/Bot_Lifecycle/README.md

 - **Phase-3 Connection or Rally:** establishing a connection with the [C&C](../Botnet_Architecture)
   - this phase is scheduled every time the host is restarted to ensure the botmaster that the bot are able to receive commands to perform malicious activities.
+  - Bots contact C&C server using DNS, some complex bots may run DNS algo internally to compute dynamic DNS.

+- **Phase-4 Malicious Activities:** After establishing the C&C channel, the bot waits for commands from C&C to perform malicious activities.

+- **Phase-5 Maintainence & Upgrading:** Updating codes of bots by botmaster.
+This involves file exchanges.